krsticzoran/ai-buddy/README.md

 Email: user@email.com<br />
 Password: z12345<br /><br />

-AI-buddy is an advanced version of ChatGPT that enables users to talk with AI, which can enhance the user experience as well as serve for practicing English language speaking. <br /><br />
+AI-buddy is an advanced version of ChatGPT that enables users to talk with AI, which can enhance the user experience. <br /><br />

 The app is built in React and Bootstrap.
 The project was primarily created to gain experience in React and practice using various React features such as useState, useEffect, useRef, useContext, Redux Toolkit, useCallback, and React.memo.